Steveris/steveris.github.io/index.md

 > **Directorate of Integration and Oversight**
 > **Date**: 04/17/1989

 Congratulations on your formal introduction into the **Department of Special Affairs (DSA)**.
-Your clearance has been verified, and you are now authorized to access **Tier-3 internal documents**, including this manual.
+Your clearance has been verified, and you are now authorized to access **Tier-3 internal documents**, classified **Top Secret - Eyes Only**, including this manual.
 Access is strictly restricted to on-premise use within Department facilities.
-All information in this document is classified **Top Secret - Eyes Only**.
+This document contains classified information derived from multiple **Tier-3** sources.

 <div class="notice">
   <span style="color: #7a1f1f;"><center>
     <b>UNAUTHORIZED ACCESS, DISTRIBUTION, OR STORAGE OF CLASSIFIED MATERIAL IS A FEDERAL OFFENSE</b>
   </center></span>
-  Violations will result in immediate termination of employment, revocation of clearance, federal prosecution under Title 18, and/or countermeasures as deemed appropriate by the <b>Directorate of Integration and Oversight</b>.
+  Violations will result in administrative, legal, and security countermeasures as deemed appropriate by the Director and Executive.
 </div>

 ## Your Mission
 As a Field Agent, you will be tasked with the investigation, containment, and regulation of **Elements** that present an anomalous deviation from accepted natural law.
-These include- but are not limited to- **Entities**, **Anomalies**, and **Objects of Power (OPs)**.
+These include, but are not limited to **Entities**, **Anomalies**, and **Objects of Power (OPs)**.
-You will also be responsible for enforcing inter-species law, monitoring supernatural integration, identifying unauthorized arcane practices, and maintaining the ongoing **concealment** of paranormal phenomena from the general public.
+You will also be responsible for enforcing inter-species law, monitoring supernatural integration, identifying unauthorized arcane practices, and maintaining the ongoing **concealment** of anomalous phenomena from public awareness.
-The Department operates under the international agreement via the **Treaty of Disillusionment**, binding recognized non-human Courts and Factions to coexistence protocols.
-You are expected to honor and enforce this treaty during all field operations.
+The Department operates pursuant to the international agreement known as the **Treaty of Disillusionment**, binding recognized non-human Courts and Factions to coexistence protocols.
+You are expected to honor and enforce the Treaty during all field operations.

 <div class="notice">
   <b>"Anomaly is not Immunity.
 Magic does not place one above the law."</b><br>